 3. Start using up your perishables to make more room for ice in the freezer.
 Keep your dry foods in a high place.

-6. All important documents screenshot & send to your email.
+6. Screenshot (or scan) & send important documents to your email.
 Take originals in sealed bags.
-Stash them in sealable plastic bins if you can.
+Stash them in sealable plastic bins, if you can.

 8. Print evacuation plans.
 Share with family members so they know where you’re headed.
 Put those in sealable bags as well.
 Go over the rules: staying together, what to do if you’re separated, where to shelter, etc.